1 1 2 3 5 8 What Is The Pattern

 Final Thoughts

 In sustainable architecture, Fibonacci proportions guide the design of buildings that harmonize with natural light and airflow, reducing energy consumption by mimicking the efficient packing of sunflower seeds or pinecone scales.
 Financial analysts have also turned to the sequence, incorporating Fibonacci retracement levels into algorithmic trading strategies to predict market corrections and identify support and resistance zones.
-Meanwhile, digital artists and graphic designers put to work the golden ratio—closely tied to Fibonacci numbers—to create compositions that feel intuitively balanced, from the layout of Renaissance masterpieces to modern app interfaces.
+Meanwhile, digital artists and graphic designers use the golden ratio—closely tied to Fibonacci numbers—to create compositions that feel intuitively balanced, from the layout of Renaissance masterpieces to modern app interfaces.

 Worth pausing on this one.